thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

   These are only used when a configuration file pushed from the cloud doesn't exist on the device.
   When a configuration file is already present on the device, this plugin never changes file ownership, ignoring these parameters.
-* Optional `childid`.
-For details see section "Configuration files for child devices" below.
 * Optional `desired`.
 For details see section "Configuration files for child devices" below.

 ```shell